 Comparing with other books for beginners the step-by-step method introduces an unique sequence of the teaching material.
 Learning how to mate is postponed as long as possible.
 This sounds astonishing and even incredible but up till now, practice has shown that this approach works perfectly.
 Children learn to play chess very well, for sure if they get enough time in between to play and practice.

-The 'first step' consists of a manual for the trainer and workbooks for the students: step 1, step 1 extra and step 1 plus.
-There are special books available for children from 6 till about 9 years old: the stepping stones.
+The 'first Step' consists of a manual for the trainer and workbooks for the students: Step 1, Step 1 extra, Step 1 plus and Step 1 mix.
+There are special books available for children from 6 till about 9 years old: the Stepping stones.

 The manual is a great support for the trainer, even if he is an experienced one.
 Ready made lessons, hints how to use the workbooks, how to give assistance, and so on.
 Almost everything is to be found there.

 The first Step is divided in 15 lessons.